DevTeam/Pure.DI/README.md

 ### ThreadSafe Hint

-This hint determines whether object composition will be created in a thread-safe manner.
-This hint is _On_ by default.
-It is good practice not to use threads when creating an object graph, in which case this hint can be turned off, which will lead to a slight increase in performance.
+This hint determines whether the composition of objects will be created in a thread-safe manner.
+The default value of this hint is _On_.
+It is good practice not to use threads when creating an object graph, in which case the hint can be disabled, resulting in a slight performance gain.

 ```c#
 // ThreadSafe = Off